thuml/depyf/docs/walk_through.rst

         elif isinstance(mod, B):
             return -x

-That's it!
-We can call it our fist Just-In-Time compiler, although it is `compiled` by our brain rather than an automated program.
+We can call it our fist compiler, although it is `compiled` by our brain rather than an automated program.

-The basic workflow of a Just-In-Time compiler is: right before the function is executed, it analyzes if the execution can be optimized, and what is the condition under which the function execution can be optimized.
-Hopefully, the condition is general enough for new inputs, so that the benfit outweights the cost of Just-In-Time compilation.

-This leads to two basic concepts in Just-In-Time compilers: guards, and transformed code.
-Guards are conditions when the functions can be optimized, and transformed code is the optimized version of functions.
-In the above simple Just-In-Time compiler example, ``isinstance(mod, A)`` is a guard, and ``return 2 * x`` is the corresponding transformed code that is equivalent to the original code under the guarding condition, but is significantly faster.

-And if we want to be rigorous, our Just-In-Time example should be updated as follows:
+And if we want to be rigorous, our compiler example should be updated as follows:

 .. code-block:: python